jacobgardner/ts-audit/README.md

         reporting can be done; this would be used to partially accomodate the fact that the validate function can't be wrapped in a generic function.
 -   [ ] Add tests for improper usage of API.
+-   [ ] Test in browser
+-   [ ] Move config.ts to using user passed options instead.